economikit-alliance/website/content/homepage/01-intro.md

-We are an allied group of intersectional strategists, ethicists, cultural anthropologists and creators.
+We are an allied group of intersectional strategists, ethicists, cultural anthropologists and software creators.